Mid Contract Price Rises

 If the minimum term of your contract is up, you’re free to shop around for a new deal.
 But if you’re still within that fixed period, you probably can’t switch to a different provider without paying a penalty.

-When you’re comparing broadband deals, you should see how much it will increase in the spring.
-This information will be in the terms and conditions of the contract too.
-Since you agreed to this when you signed up, your provider won’t accept this as a reason to exit your contract early without paying a fee.
+This information will be in the terms and conditions of the contract, too.
+This makes it really easy to know what you’re signing up for.
+But since you’re made aware when you sign up, your provider won’t accept price rises as a reason to exit your contract early without paying a fee.

 BT broadband price increase